If you are applying for a mortgage, you will come across the term ‘mortgage underwriting.’

-If they are satisfied that you don’t pose a lot of financial risk to the lender, you will be granted mortgage approval.
+It’s our observation that if the lender is satisfied that you don’t pose a high amount of financial risk, you will be granted mortgage approval.
 At this point, you will be able to go forwards with the various aspects of your house move, although the lender reserves the right to decline your application should there be any changes to your financial situation.

 What part of the mortgage lender application process does underwriting occur?

 Mortgage underwriting takes place near the end of the mortgage application process.
 If there are any issues during the underwriting stage, your application may be declined.